Raunaksingh100/Raunaksingh-hacktober-2020/README.md

 **Your GitHub id**:r0hitraj
 **Your location**:Patna,india

-### About You : I am a Prefinalyear Informtion Technoogy Undergrad
+### About You : I am a Prefinalyear Informtion Technology Undergrad

 Anything about yourself!